Movement From Within COVID-19 Health and Safety Measures

 - Following current CDC guidelines and King County guidelines, we require that patients wear a cloth mask or medical grade mask to their in-person appointment.
 You must keep your mask on at all times while in our studio and during your session.
 We practice Universal Precautions and require mask wearing whether you have been vaccinated or not.

 - Your Physical Therapist will wear either a medical grade or cloth mask during your appointment.

-- We ask you to wait in the solar walk way arriving just before your appointment and Carrie will come to get you.
+- We ask you to wait in the small waiting area or just outside the entry door on the bench arriving just before your appointment and Carrie will come to get you.

 - We ask each patient to wash their hands before checking in or sitting down and at the end of the session.

 - We ask each patient to follow the 6′ rule of physical distancing when in the reception area.

 - We also ask that you leave your shoes in the waiting area as you enter for your session.